thinkahead/faas-fn/README.md

 ```

 #### Testing with CRDs
-We can buiolld the image directly with docker command use the image we build with the openfaas-cli  build command earlier:
+We can build the image directly with docker command
 ```
 cd pi-ppc64le
 doker build -t karve/pi-ppc64le .
 cd ..
 ```
+or use the image we built with the "openfaas-cli build" command previously.

 We can install using the pi-ppc64le-function.yml if --operator is set during install of openfaas
 ```